app-generator/jinja-soft-ui-dashboard-old/README.md

 # [Soft UI Dashboard](https://appseed.us/ui-kit/soft-ui-design-system) Jinja

-Open-source **Jinja Template** provided by AppSeed on top of **Soft UI Dashboard**, a modern Bootstrap 5 design from Creative-Tim.
+Open-source **Jinja Template** provided by AppSeed on top of **[Soft UI](https://appseed.us/ui-kit/soft-ui-design-system)** Dashboard, a modern Bootstrap 5 design from Creative-Tim.
 The project might help beginners to code simple presentation websites on top of the existing codebase OR migrate the `production-ready` UI to a legacy Python-based project compatible with **Jinja Template Engine**: *Flask*, *Django*, *Bottle* of *FastAPI*.

 <br />